 This post is contrary to what a lot of “experts” say.
-I don’t buy the idea that we are all just one thing: a photographer, a musician, a social media enthusiast… Yes, I am all of those things, and I think most people have multiple passions, even if they don’t see themselves that way.
+I don’t buy the idea that we are all just one thing.
+A photographer, a musician, a social media enthusiast… Yes, I am ALL of those things.
+I believe most people have multiple passions, even if they don’t see themselves that way.

 Common wisdom: Find your niche, stick to it.

 My take on it: Define a few niches, and focus on them.